 What emerged at Ardersier in 1769 was perhaps the strongest fortification ever built in the UK.
 The end result was nearly contemporary with, but utterly different from, later phases of development at castles like Stirling and Edinburgh.
 Military fortification had entered the modern era.
 Two early visitors to Fort George were Samuel Johnson and James Boswell, who dined here whileon their tour of the Highlands and Islands.
 You can read Johnson's description here, and Boswell's here.

-But although the need for it may have gone by the time it was finished, Fort George continues in use and is still operational as an army barracks today.
+But although the need for it may have gone by the time it was finished, Fort George continues in use and is still operational as an army barracks today, though the Ministry of Defence has announced plans to close it by 2032.

 The huge fort covers 42 acres, and was designed to provide all the facilities of a small town.
 It comprised a comprehensive range of buildings to accommodate the Governor and other officers, the artillery detachment and a large infantry garrison.
 There was a bake house, brew house and chapel, a provisions store, powder magazine and ordnance store.